mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="creation"></a>
 ### Custom View Creation

-A control is created with the `new` operator:
+A view is created with the `new` operator:

 ~~~{.cs}
 contactView = new ContactView()
 ~~~

 Each custom C# view should have it's static constructor called before any JSON file is loaded.
-Static constructors for a class will only run once ( they are run per control type, not per instance).
+Static constructors for a class will only run once ( they are run per view, not per instance).
-Inside the static constructor the control should register it's type. e.g.
+The view should register it's type inside the static constructor e.g.

 ~~~{.cs}
 static ContactView()